-- iii. demonstrates a high degree of technical or scientific achievement: There are no specific technical or scientific achievements associated with this property. - 2.
-The property has historical or associative value because it: - i. has direct associations with a theme, event, belief, person, activity, organization, or institution that is significant to the community: The property has direct associations with the general store and local merchants Thomas Ivory and Sons and Eli Williamson who constructed the building for their retail establishments and residences.
-The two businesses were a general store and harness shop and built this establishment following the 1891 fire that destroyed much of downtown Omemee.
-It also has direct associations wit this fire and the rebuilding campaign that occurred in the village in the early years of the 1890s.
+iii. demonstrates a high degree of technical or scientific achievement: There are no specific technical or scientific achievements associated with this property.

+2. The property has historical or associative value because it:

+i. has direct associations with a theme, event, belief, person, activity, organization, or institution that is significant to the community:

+The property has direct associations with...It also has direct associations wit this fire and the rebuilding campaign that occurred in the village in the early years of the 1890s.